bccbass/WebserverParentFolder/README.md

 - [**Flask-Marshmallow**](https://flask-marshmallow.readthedocs.io/en/latest/)
     Flask-Marshmallow was used to serialize/deserialize objects between python and the database, as well as converting python objects to JSON for HTTP responses.
-It is also used heavily for validation.
+It is also used heavily in constructing model schemas and user input validation/sanitization.

 - [**PostgreSQL**](https://www.postgresql.org)